-All Candidacy Examination Committee members will review and make notes regarding the student's responses on each part of the examination, using an evaluation rubric available on the T&T website.
+All Candidacy Examination Committee members will review and make notes regarding the student's responses on each part of the examination, using an evaluation rubric, available from members of your Candidacy Committee or on the T&T website.
 A student can expect to receive notification of examination status within two weeks following the taking of any portion of the exam, unless the three exams are taken in an accelerated fashion.
 If the three parts of the examination are taken in close succession, the student can expect to receive notification of their examination status, to include all reviews at once, within three to four weeks of submitting the final portion of the exam.